codemilli/wikis/Add-proper-Readline-support-to-Ruby-on-Mac-OS-X.md

 $ rvm reinstall 1.9.2
 ```

-# Using rbenv, ruby_build and homebrew
+# Using rbenv, ruby_build and Homebrew

 As a rbenv user, you can install readline and ruby_build with Homebrew: